 The fire and life safety inspection program was created in 2004 by ordinance of Chesapeake City Council.
-The goal of the program is to have every public building in Chesapeake be free of fire hazards and to ensure compliance with the Virginia Statewide Fire Prevention Code (SFPC).
+The program's goal is to have every public building in Chesapeake free of fire hazards and to ensure compliance with the Virginia Statewide Fire Prevention Code (SFPC).

 Common Code Violations

 The following is a list of the most commonly identified hazards uncovered during a fire and life safety inspection.
 Reviewing these areas in advance will increase your business's safety and assist you in preparing for an inspection.

 Address not posted

 Maintenance of fire lanes

 Fire extinguishers not serviced annually